betaflight/betaflight/docs/Board - CJMCU.md

 | RX                | TX                         |
 | TX                | RX                         |

 When first connected this should power up the board, and will be in bootloader mode.
 If this does not happen, check the charge switch is set to POW.
-After the flashing process has been completed, this will allow access via the cleanflight configurator to change settings or flash a new firmware.
+After the flashing process has been completed, this will allow access via the INAV configurator to change settings or flash a new firmware.

 WARNING: If the motors are connected and the board boots into the bootloader, they will start to spin after around 20 seconds, it is recommended not to connect the motors until the board is flashed.

 # Flashing

 To flash the board:
- * Open Cleanflight Configurator
+ * Open INAV Configurator
  * Choose the latest CJMCU firmware from the list.
  * Select "Load Firmware [Online]" and wait for the firmware to download.
  * Tick "No Reboot Sequence" and "Full Chip Erase"